-- (a) Subject to Clause 6.1(b), the National Trust must have not less than 9, and not more than 12 Directors.
-For the avoidance of doubt, Alternate Directors are not counted when determining the number of Directors. - (b) Notwithstanding the maximum of 12 Directors specified under Clause 6.1(a), an additional Director may be appointed under Clause 6.3(b)(ii). - (c) At any time the National Trust may not have more than 9 Directors appointed by Members under Clause 6.3(a). - (d) Subject to Clause 6.1(a), the National Trust in general meeting may: - (i) increase or reduce the number of Directors; and - (ii) may determine the order of rotation the increased or reduced number of directors is to vacate office. - (e) If the number of Directors is below the minimum fixed by this Constitution, the Directors must not act except in an emergency, to appoint one or more directors in order to make up a quorum for a meeting of Directors, or to call and arrange to hold a meeting of Members.
+- (a) Subject to Clause 6.1(b), the National Trust must have not less than six, and not more than ten Directors.
+For the avoidance of doubt, Alternate Directors are not counted when determining the number of Directors. - (b) Notwithstanding the maximum of 10 Directors specified under Clause 6.1(a), an additional Director may be appointed under Clause 6.3(b)(ii). - (c) At any time the National Trust may not have more than seven Directors appointed by Members under Clause 6.3(a). - (d) At all times, the majority of Directors must be appointed by Members.
+For instance, where there are six or seven Directors, at least four must be appointed by Members, or where there are eight or nine Directors, at least five must be appointed by Members. - (e) The National Trust in general meeting may increase or reduce the number of Directors. - (f) If the number of Directors is below the minimum fixed by this Constitution, the Directors must not act except in an emergency, to appoint one or more directors in order to make up a quorum for a meeting of Directors, or to call and arrange to hold a meeting of Members.